Bishop and Knight Checkmate

 Quick Quiz

-Why must the defending king be driven to the corner matching the bishop's colour?
+Why must the defending king be driven to the corner matching the bishop's color?

-• Because checkmate requires the bishop to control the corner escape diagonal, which only works on its own colour (Correct) - Correct.
+• Because checkmate requires the bishop to control the corner escape diagonal, which only works on its own color (Correct) - Correct.
 The final mating pattern requires the bishop to cover the diagonal near the corner.
-Since the bishop only controls one colour of squares, the corner must match.
+Since the bishop only controls one color of squares, the corner must match.
 In the wrong corner, the bishop cannot cover the escape squares.

-• Because the knight is stronger on squares matching the bishop's colour - The knight can operate on any colour square.
-The reason is about the bishop: it can only cover the escape diagonal in a corner of its own colour.
+• Because the knight is stronger on squares matching the bishop's color - The knight can operate on any color square.
+The reason is about the bishop: it can only cover the escape diagonal in a corner of its own color.

 • Because the king moves faster on squares matching the bishop - The king moves at the same speed on all squares.
 The correct corner matters because the bishop needs to control the escape diagonal near the corner for the checkmate to work.